‘It’s In The Details’

 Ruth Portrait Basis – a New York Times Publication

 While five of the six cards in the set feature action poses of Ruth, the image most known is arguably the one on this page featuring a headshot of Ruth.

 The basis for that card can be traced back to a 1921 publication produced by the New York Times – a Mid-Week Pictorial supplement.
 The weekly publication featured images and this one included numerous baseball players inside.

 Ruth’s portrait is printed against a baseball on the cover, which is the exact same design used by Schapira Brothers Candy.
 And with both entities (Schapira Brothers and the New York Times) being located in New York City, some type of collaboration on the set may have even been possible.

 The pictorials are rare but you can find them for sale occasionally.

 1921 Schapira Brothers Candy Babe Ruth Checklist

-- Portrait with promotion mention
+- Portrait with arrows

 - Cleared the Bags (follow-through swing)